 He gave a small shake of his head.

 “Okay, great.
 So, I will be your liaison with…with, uh, everyone you require while you enjoy your retreat.
 Whatever you need, I can take care of it.
 And, uh…” Damn, where had all her lines gone?
 She’d imagined a much brighter meeting.
 For example, one where he talked and shook her hand.
 One where he asked about her, or at least her qualifications, so she could tell him she’d graduated with distinction, made the dean’s list, won a scholarship from TD Mutual, and all that other stuff that made businessmen get a hard-on when discussing the pillageable assets they could get for pennies on the dollar in their overeager assistants.

 And okay, so things weren’t unrolling the way she’d expected, but she was already learning things from him.
 For instance, when it came right down to choosing the proper power outfit, a short skirt was always the way to go.

-Keep reading Love and Dreams by Jean Oram and find out if Maya and Connor manage to hit it off or if these two like-minded individuals become… more.
+Keep reading Love and Dreams to find out if find out if Maya and Connor manage to hit it off.

 P.S.
 Liked the book?
 Leave a review online or start a book club!